 First RED EPIC Footage is...
 Unspectacular.
 Though It Might Not Be the Camera's Fault.

-After writing the above headline and picking the image at left, I realized it might seem as if I’m suggesting that the depicted model is less than comely.
+After writing the above headline, I realized it might seem as if I’m suggesting that the depicted model is less than comely.
 That’s not at all what I mean: what I’m saying is, the RED’s RAW workflow really needs a full color grade to shine, and the following video looks like… well, what you’d expect it to look like.
 It’s certainly not pushing the camera’s capabilities in any way.
 It’s also NSFW, unless your place of work is cool with you watching fullscreen HD videos of scantily clad ladies prancing about:

 Though it’s only web video, a cursory evaluation reveals it’s noise free, the highlights are handled well, the blacks seem clean, the slow motion looks great… but, I’ll just come out and say it: the majority of RED footage I’ve seen since the RED ONE debuted a few years back has looked overly brownish to my eye.
 Presumably this is because colorists are focusing on maintaining natural skin tones, and the rest of the footage ends up in a similar color space.
 I haven’t shot on RED, so I don’t know for sure (due to the music and the come-hither looks, the above video does remind me of shooting models on a green screen, however).
 I have found movies shot with the newer color science to look better, and I’ve been keeping close tabs on EPIC.
 But with the RAW workflow, so much depends on post-processing that it’s impossible to look at something shot on RED and say, “I don’t like RED.”
 DSLRs thrill so many users because the footage looks pretty damn good out of the box (but doesn’t hold up as well to post-processing); a DSLR the EPIC is not.